 - May 8, 2010 will stand out as a truly momentous occasion for Bethel University in McKenzie.
 During two commencement ceremonies on Saturday, the school awarded degrees to approximately 300 graduates – a number that better reflected Bethel’s entire enrollment back in spring 1998.

-- Bethel family and friends traveled to Pringles Park in Jackson, Tenn., on Thursday, April 23 for Bethel Night at the West Tennessee Diamond Jaxx game against the Tennessee Smokies.
+- Bethel family and friends traveled to Pringles Park in Jackson on Thursday, April 29 for the second annual Bethel Night at the West Tennessee Diamond Jaxx game against the Montgomery Biscuits.
 “We were very pleased with the turnout we had for the evening,” said Glenn Hayes, Bethel’s athletic director.

 - Since most of Bethel's students are on campus, the decision has been made to go ahead with exams as scheduled this week.
 If you are unable to drive to McKenzie, it is your responsibility to contact your professor(s) and make other arrangements.

 - Spring commencement for Bethel University will be this Saturday, May 8 on the school’s McKenzie campus with a day full of events including two separate commencement ceremonies and the dedication of the school’s new Ray and Linda Morris Science Complex.
 More than 300 individuals are scheduled to graduate with commencement for the College of Liberal Arts beginning at 11 a.m., and with commencement for the College of Professional Studies and the College of Graduate Studies occurring at 4 p.m.

 - Bethel University’s Wildcat football team and the school’s Fellowship of Christian Athletes organization will be hosting Praise-Stock, a one-night worship event, this Saturday, April 24 at Wildcat Stadium on the school’s McKenzie campus.
 “This event was organized with the young student athlete in mind, but it’s appropriate for anyone who wants to come.